talum/sql-more-queries-lab-data-science/README.md

 * `select_name_and_breed_of_dogs_between_age_five_and_ten_ordered_by_oldest_to_youngest` returns the name and breed of only the dogs who are between five and ten years old

 * `select_name_age_and_hungry_of_hungry_dogs_between_age_two_and_seven_in_alphabetical_order` returns the name, age, and hungry columns for hungry dogs between the ages of two and seven.
 This query should also list these dogs in alphabetical order.

+## Summary

+Great work!
+In this lab we practiced writing more complex SQL statements to not only query specific information but also define the quantity of results and the order of our results.